 This can be remedied by building private blockchains, but then the main advantage of having everybody on the same decentralized chain quickly evaporates.
 As an alternative, you can pick a relatively new chain with fewer users, but with a higher block throughput.

 Second, every transaction on a chain has a cost.
 If you want to spend Bitcoin on something, you need to chip away to pay for validating your transaction.

 So if we’ve built an EHR and deployed it to, say, Ethereum (the second-largest blockchain), we now need to pay with Ether for every small edit we want to make to a patient record.
 Again, a private (aka permissioned) blockchain solves the issue as we can set the price of transactions to null.

 Finally, any blockchain is a database, remember?
+And a decentralized type of data storage imposes certain limitations.
 For instance, Ethereum is expected to grow to 1 TB by 2025.
-This implies hardware costs for keeping the database on all participating nodes up-to-date.
+This implies hardware costs for maintaining distributed storage on all participating nodes up-to-date.

 Oh, and I almost forgot to mention that you’ll need to figure out the GDPR compliance if you decide to go global.
 This European regulation mentions the right to be forgotten.
 The bummer is distributed ledgers don’t allow removing or modifying patient data off the chain without extra shenanigans.

 This may not be a challenge per se, but having patient records on a decentralized chain also presumes patients will need to self-manage their records, and this may be something not many of us are accustomed to.

 Again, if you’ve followed along closely, you already understand that if not a cure-all, but quite a workable variant, is developing a private blockchain-based EHR solution.
 Such an approach will require all new members to authorize before they can start transacting on the platform.